-The lasers use a form of light which converts into a type of energy that the body can actually use for repair and regeneration.
-Laser therapy is a painless, non-invasive and very safe treatment using controlled amounts of laser light to enhance the natural biological processes of healing.
+Laser therapy is a painless, non-invasive and very safe treatment using controlled amounts of laser light in a veterinary laser to enhance the natural biological processes of healing.
 Laser assisted rehabilitation can be combined with other treatment modalities to reduce recovery times and enhance outcomes or can be used alone.

-Laser therapy can be used on it's own or combined with Bowen Therapy can give fast, effective results.
+Laser therapy can be used on it's own or it can be combined with Bowen Therapy to give effective results.

 Although improvement is often seen after the first visit, your dog's condition will influence how often and long laser therapy is necessary.
-Treatments vary in length, but most cases require 4 to 10 minutes depending on the size of the area to be treated.
+Treatments vary in length, but most cases require 5 to 10 minutes depending on the size of the area to be treated.
 Laser treatments for dogs are cumulative, so each additional treatment facilitates a greater improvement in your dog's condition.
 The length and frequency of treatments vary by condition, so a laser therapy schedule will be formulated specifically for your canine companion.

 This internationally recognised technique was developed here in Australia by Ross Emmett and is being taught and practised in over 40 Countries .
 It can be used as a stand alone therapy or combined with other modalities and is referred to as the "Chameleon" approach to animal therapy.